-- Being seated does not change the mechanics of the throw - The maximum height of the chair is 75 cm - Back of the knee to the back of the buttock (Ischial Tuberosity) must stay in contact with the seat - Strapping is a must - Foot plates effective for athletes with some leg use - Some modifications may be needed in order to grip the implement - Holding bar is an option and provides stability for those without abdominal function - Can throw from day chair or power chair - Chair positioned as close to the toe board as possible
+- Being seated does not change the mechanics of the throw. - The maximum height of the chair is 75cm. - Back of the knee to the back of the buttock (Ischial Tuberosity) must stay in contact with the seat. - Strapping is a must. - Foot plates are effective for throwers.
+It gives the athlete another point of contact to apply force. - The foot plate may not extend over the toe board. - Some modifications may be needed in order to grip the implement. - Holding bar is an option and provides stability for those without abdominal function. - Can throw from day chair or power chair. - Chair positioned as close to the toe board as possible. - Athletes using power chairs may position chair in the circle, facing forward, backward, or sideways.